Instant payments at Cross River

 • We support webhooks and extended data in the transaction so the receiver can see the sending account in the transaction details.

-How Instant Payments work
+How Instant Payments works

 Credit transfers